<b>PT, DPT, OCS, FAAOMPT, MTC, Cert-DN</b><br><br><b>Experience</b><br>Dr. Watson

 a Diplomat of the American Board of Physical Therapy Specialties and was Board Certified

 as a Clinical Specialist in Orthopedic Physical Therapy (OCS) in 1999, and re-credentialed

 in 2009.
 He also became a Fellow of the American Academy of Orthopedic Manual Physical

-student run pro-bono clinic (MAPHealth), and takes students to Central America (Honduras)
+clinic (MAPHealth) on campus and also takes students to Central America (Honduras)